Adoption of Ala'a Eddeen: Meeting and adoption

-In 2007 CNN profiled Southworth and Ala'a's story in its Heroes: An All-Star Tribute.
+In 2007, CNN profiled Southworth and Ala'a's story in its Heroes: An All-Star Tribute.
 The story was chosen as one of 18 finalists.
 The money collected from the show was used to pay medical and legal bills for Ala'a.
-The pair have been the focus of a variety of media, including an article in the VFW Magazine, a full episode on PBS, and a presentation at St. Norbert College.
+The pair were the focus of a variety of media, including an article in the VFW Magazine, a full episode on PBS, and a presentation at St. Norbert College.

+Aftermath

-Southworth asked Lt.
-Gov. Barbara Lawton for help in bringing other disabled and orphaned children to the US.
+In 2007, Southworth asked Lt.
+Gov. Barbara Lawton for help bring other disabled and orphaned children to the US.

 By 2009, 16-year-old Ala'a had become a United States citizen.